 In the process of the 1933 “Aryanization,” which the sports organizations sought to implement with swift obedience, Lilli Henoch—though still highly esteemed—was, like all Jews, compelled to leave the club and seek a new haven for her sport activities.
 She chose the Jüdischen Turn-und Sportclub 1905 (JTSC), which amalgamated with the national-German oriented Schild Sportbund des Reichsbundes jüdischer Frontsoldaten.
 Here Lilli Henoch continued to be active in track and field sports but especially as a handball player.
 Her team won the Berlin Championship of Jewish Handball Players in both 1935 and 1936.

-On September 5, 1942, Lilli Henoch and her sixty-six-year-old mother were deported.
-In a memorial book her name appears together with many other victims of National Socialism listed as “Missing in Riga.”
+On September 5, 1942, Lilli Henoch and her sixty-six-year-old mother were deported to Riga but were shot in the forest shortly before reaching their destination.
+In a memorial book, her name appears together with many other victims of National Socialism listed as “Missing in Riga.”

 Henoch’s career is remarkable in many respects.
-Her choice of track and field sports, her achievements and her dedication to her club were exceptional.
+Her choice of track and field sports, her achievements, and her dedication to her club were exceptional.
 She could afford this dedication because she was financially secure and independent, which was also atypical.
+In her memory, Berlin erected a Stolperstein (Holocaust memorial plaque) in 2015, as well as a street in Henoch’s name.
+The Berlin Sports Club’s women’s sports festival was renamed after Henoch in 2004, bringing her achievements to the attention of modern Germany.

 Ehlert, Martin-Heinz.
 “Lilli Henoch.
 Fragmente aus dem Leben einer jüdischen Sportlerin und Turnlehrerin.”
 In Sozial- und Zeitgeschichte des Sports 3:2 (1989): 34–48.